LBL-EESA/TECA_examples/README.md

 ## TECA Examples
-A collection of examples illustrating the use of TECA on Cori.
+A collection of examples illustrating the use of TECA on NERSC's Cray Supercomputers.

 <!--